What is Conjoint analysis?

-Conjoint analysis is a marketing method that allows to know the expectations of consumers about a product and to model their choices.
+Conjoint analysis is a marketing method allowing us to know the expectations of consumers about a product and to model their choices.
 The conjoint analysis method is now extremely common in marketing.
 Modeling of consumer choice is a key area of marketing.
-Conjoint analysis is used to simulate competitive markets using a single analysis; it is its biggest advantage.
+Conjoint analysis is used to simulate competitive markets using a single analysis.

 - Choice of the relevant factors and their modalities to describe the products.